ooppii11/NPM_Package_Analyzer/README.md

+Sure, here's the updated README with the relevant information about `CLI_Client.py` added:

+---

 ## Overview

 This project provides a set of tools to download and compare README files of npm packages.
 The primary goal is to fetch the README files for different versions of a package and compare them to identify any breaking changes.